 Oh, and did I mention they also serve agua fresca and horchata here?
 Fantastic.

-I also love Monsieur Marcel for brunch at Farmers Market, and can't wait to try the breakfast / sandwich items the next time I'm at this LAX terminal.
+I also love Monsieur Marcel for brunch at Farmers Market, and was excited to try the offerings from their counter at LAX.

 LAX has a long way to go yet before it can become a place where travelers *want* to arrive early to grab a bite before heading out - and before that last bite can be capable of being the icing on the cake of happy adventures in LA for tourists - to be a place where you would *want* to schedule a layover, like Tokyo, Singapore, Hong Kong, Miami or other major international airports where they take utmost care with their dining offerings, as a last impression of the city for travelers.
 But, it's a solid start and for that we give thanks to all the good people behind the scenes who set this in motion, and continue to move us forward on the culinary front.

 I'll continue to add to the post as I check out more of LAX's offerings.

 LAX Los Angeles International Airport Dining (highlights)

 Terminal 1 directory (departures)

 - La Brea Bakery (still need to try at LAX)

 - Pinkberry (still need to try at LAX)